 Discussion and clarification shall be encouraged.

-After an appropriate time has elapsed for such dialogue, the question will be called at that meeting.
-For the question to become an official question of the Academic Senate, fifty one percent (51%) of the total number of present and voting Senators must vote for the recall question to be considered.
+After an appropriate time has elapsed for such dialogue, there needs to be a vote by the Senate to hold a recall vote.
+For a recall motion to move forward, 51% of the body must vote in favor of considering the motion.

-No sooner than thirty (30) days after the previous vote, the recall question will be considered at the next regularly scheduled Academic Senate meeting.
+Not less than 30 days after the vote referenced in C, the recall question will be considered at the next regularly scheduled Academic Senate meeting.
 In the case of the President, Vice President, or President-Elect, the recall question will be called no sooner than the end of the current semester, if in their first year of office.

 If two thirds (2/3) of the total number of present and voting Senators of the Academic Senate vote for the recall, then the officer or Senator shall be recalled.